 The D-Wave QPU (Figure 2) is a lattice of tiny metal loops, each of which is a qubit or a coupler.
 Below temperatures of 9.2 kelvin, these loops become superconductors and exhibit quantum-mechanical effects.

-The D-Wave 2000Q QPU has up to 2048 qubits and 6016 couplers.
-To reach this scale, it uses 128,000 Josephson junctions, which makes the D-Wave 2000Q QPU by far the most complex superconducting integrated circuit ever built.
+The QPU in D-Wave’s newest system, Advantage™, has up to 5640 qubits and 40484 couplers.
+To reach this scale, it uses over 1,000,000 Josephson junctions, which makes the Advantage QPU by far the most complex superconducting integrated circuit ever built.
 For comparison, the QPU used in the D-Wave 2000Q system has up to 2048 qubits and 6016 couplers.

-For details on the topology of the QPU, see the D-Wave QPU Architecture: Chimera section.
+For details on the topology of the QPU, see the D-Wave QPU Architecture: Topologies section.

 For more details on the physical system, including specifications and essential safety information required for anyone who accesses the hardware directly, see the D-Wave Quantum Computer Operations manual, available from D-Wave.

-Users interact with the D-Wave system through a web user interface (UI), and using clients that communicate with the Solver API (SAPI).
+Users interact with the D-Wave quantum computer through a web user interface (UI), and through open-source tools that communicate with the Solver API (SAPI).
 The SAPI components are responsible for user interaction, user authentication, and work scheduling.
 In turn, SAPI connects to back-end servers that send problems to and return results from the QPU and hybrid solvers.
 See Figure 3 for a simplified view of the D-Wave software environment.

 |||In the D-Wave system, a solver is simply a resource that runs a problem.
 Some solvers interface to the QPU; others leverage CPU and GPU resources.|